christian-posta/ceposta-devops-ose/Readme.md

 is to prep and set up all the pieces so you can see it for yourself.
 Everything is documented and/or automated such that anyone can try it out.
 See the guides for the specific sections for how to set up each piece.

+After you've set up the environment, you [can go directly to the demo](docs/demo.md) and try it out.

 The following are the tools we use, and a quick explanation of how:

 ## Docker